enzo418/MartinPescadorApp/Docs/1_introduction.md

 ### Use cases
 - Create a tournament
-- Create a competition for a tournament
+- Add competitions to a tournament
 - Create a fisher
 - Add a fisher to a tournament (inscription)
-- Add a fish score to a competition
+- Add a fisher score to a competition
 - Get the leader board of a competition
 - Get the leader board of a tournament